Prosono/SMARTi_BaseComponent/README.md

 SMARTi is a powerful Home Assistant integration designed to enhance your smart home experience.
 It simplifies energy management, device control, and automation setup while providing seamless updates through HACS.
 Features

-    Energy Management: Dynamically monitor and control energy usage with categorized devices.
+Energy Management: Dynamically monitor energy usage with categorized devices.
-    Smart Device Control: Automatically manage device states based on power consumption thresholds.
 Seamless Updates: Now fully compatible with HACS for effortless installation and updates.
 Localization: Supports multiple languages, including Norwegian and English.
 Pre-configured Settings: Easy setup with minimal user input required.

 Installation
 Via HACS

 Ensure you have HACS installed in your Home Assistant instance.
 Add this repository as a custom repository:
     Open HACS in Home Assistant.
     Go to Settings > Custom Repositories.
     Add the repository URL: https://github.com/yourusername/smarti.
     Set the category to Integration and click Add.
 Search for SMARTi in HACS and click Install.
 Restart Home Assistant.

 Manual Installation

 Clone this repository or download it as a ZIP file.
 Extract the contents and copy the custom_components/smarti directory to your Home Assistant config/custom_components/ directory.
 Restart Home Assistant.

 Setup

 Go to Settings > Devices & Services > Add Integration in Home Assistant.
 Search for SMARTi and select it.
 SMARTi will be automatically configured—no additional input required.

-Energy Management Features

-SMARTi allows you to categorize devices into three groups for power management:

-    Category 1: Devices that never turn off.
-    Category 2: Devices that can turn off when needed.
-    Category 3: Devices that turn off first to reduce energy consumption.

-Easily monitor and control these devices from the SMARTi dashboard.
-Translations

 SMARTi supports multiple languages: